igr/dockduck/README.md

 ## ❤ Based on

-Of course, others have similar thoughts
+Of course, other people have similar idea:

 + [NetShot](https://github.com/nicolaka/netshoot) - yeah, this is the base.
 I just need more.
 They don't.
-That's all.
+That's fine.
 + [NetShot fork](https://github.com/cirocosta/netshoot) - Something like this.
-Just need little more, and something less :)
+Just need little more and something less :)

 Open-source FTW!
 I guess.